-- 6. The policy regarding quantitative weightage for administrative responsibilities may be reviewed so as to include weightage for categories of judicial officers who discharge administrative responsibilities.
-Alternatively, specific administrative tasks such as inspections of courts and participating in legal literacy camps may be awarded quantitative weightage in the list of entries. - 7.
-The policy regarding promoting disposal of old cases may be reviewed so as to incorporate mandate that additional weightage may be provided for a range of old cases and not simply one category of old cases.
-For example, separate weightage may be provided for cases which are 3 years old, 5 years old, 7 years old and 10 years old. - 8.
-The policy regarding no concession for leave availed may be reviewed so as to allow relaxation by express provision in quantitative benchmark in case of leave taken for ill health of self or close family members.
+- 1. List of entries with quantitative weightage may be more detailed.
+The current list of entries is brief and does not adequately reflect the range of judicial work. - 2.
+Adoption of a 5 point ratings scale for assessment of Norms may be considered to incorporate a greater balance in the range of performance levels accommodated in the ratings scale.
+A 5 point rating scale provides a reasonable range to categorise the different performance levels of judicial officers.
+It provides the facility of a Middle rating of satisfactory performance with two ratings dedicated for below satisfactory performance. - 3.
+The details of the various non-decisional judicial functions which fall under the heading of 'miscellaneous' should be defined and specific quantitative weightage should be attached to each such function.
+Currently, there are no guidelines on how many days of concession can be claimed in relation to various miscellaneous functions such as recording of states, conducting test identification parade etc. - 4.
+The policy regarding quantitative weightage for administrative responsibilities may be reviewed so as to include weightage for such other cadres of officers who might also be discharging administrative responsibilities. - 5.
+The policy regarding no concession for leave availed may be reviewed so as to allow relaxation by express provision in quantitative benchmark in only in case of leave taken for ill health of self or close family members.
 Relaxation may also be considered for leave taken due to death of close family members or due to important social occasions such as marriage of children.
 There is the need to balance two requirements; encouraging greater disposal of cases and promoting reasonable work environment for judicial officers.
 Assessing the work of judicial officers only for the days on which they have actually worked would mean that their quantitative benchmark will be adjusted in relation to every single leave they might take, for whatever reason.
-Keeping in mind the pendency in the courts, such a degree of relaxation may not be ideal.
-On the other hand, not providing any kind of concession when leave is taken for genuine reasons can be demotivating and harsh. - 9.
-The policy regarding no concession to newly recruited officers in relation to quantitative benchmark may be reviewed so as to provide for relaxation in the initial one or two years. - 10.
-A quantitative yardstick may be prescribed to determine which ratings may be applicable to a judicial officer.
+Keeping in mind the pendency in the courts, such a degree of relaxation does not seem appropriate.
+On the other hand, not providing any kind of concession when leave is taken for genuine reasons can be demotivating and harsh.

+- 6. The policy regarding no concession to newly recruited officers in relation to quantitative benchmark may be reviewed so as to provide for relaxation in the initial one or two years. - 7.
+A quantitative yardstick may be prescribed to determine which ratings may be applicable to a judicial officer in assessment of annual performance.
 Quantitative weightage in the form of marks/points may be allotted to different questions in the ACR and a particular rating may be awarded to a judicial officer only when he gets a specified range of marks/points.
-For example, a rating of Very Good when marks are in the range of 70-75 and the highest rating in the scheme if the marks/points are above 80. - 11.
-The distribution of marks in relation to the different categories of questions may be done with greater proportion of marks being given to the quality of judicial work. - 12.
+For example, a rating of Very Good when marks are in the range of 70-75 and the highest rating in the scheme if the marks/points are above 80. - 8.
+The distribution of marks in relation to the different categories of questions may be done with greater proportion of marks being given to the quality of judicial work. - 9.
 Assessment guidelines in relation to the different categories of questions in the ACR proforma should be prescribed.
 It may at times be valid to argue that there cannot be objective assessment of quantitative measures in relation to certain questions or that even if it is possible, the same cannot be implemented due to practical or logistical challenges.
 In such a situation, it may be preferable not to allot any quantitative weightage to such questions as the marking is bound to be a product of unguided discretion.
 In the alternative, the weightage in relation to such questions should be marginal.